-I first came across the Law of Diminishing Returns in building materials in the 1970’s while working with one of my first clients.
+I first came across the Law of Diminishing Returns in building materials in while working with one of my first clients.
 My assignment was to develop a strategy that would get more people to add insulation to their attics.

 As I was doing my research, one of their engineers pulled out a legal pad and drew a graph that demonstrated the law of diminishing returns and insulation.
 At the optimum point of the graph, he placed R-13, or 3 ½” of insulation.
 As the graph continued to R-19 and R-38, it showed a declining rate of return.

 At that time, there were still many houses with little or no insulation.
 So, adding even a small amount of insulation had a big payoff.

 This graph helped me to develop a successful strategy to grow the sales of insulation.

 3 Reasons Why This Grows Sales

 1. It simplified any questions customers had that could get in the way of their decision to proceed.
 When you strip away all the other variables and boil it down to “Just Do This,” you make it much easier for the customer to buy.

 People are very afraid of making the wrong decision.
 And the more options you give them, the more they second guess every decision.
 That indecision creates a barrier to your sale.

 2. It created momentum that paid off for years to come.
 Once a homeowner added some insulation, they realized the following: